How to Be a Freelance Graphic Designer in 2023: A 10 Step Plan

 Specialization doesn’t mean that you can’t change over time.
 Market and client needs change.
 Stay on top of your business and the industry.
 Evaluate your projects and clients periodically to make sure you are doing what’s best for your career.

 Now for the fun part – make sure to pay yourself!

 Separate business and household money.
-Use different accounts, credit cards, and keep track of everything.
+Use different accounts, and credit cards, and keep track of everything.
 Operate the freelance work as a business to make everything more manageable in the long run.
-(Believe me, your CPA will thank you.)
+(Believe me, your accountant will thank you.)

 Then from the business, pay yourself a salary.
-(Hopefully, you’re are doing enough business to pay yourself well.)
+(Hopefully, you are doing enough business to pay yourself well.)
 Don’t pay household bills from your business accounts.
-Keeping the business and personal accounts separate will make for easier, and less stressful accounting over time.
+Keeping business and personal accounts separate will make for easier, and less stressful accounting over time.

 You can be a freelance graphic designer.
 It’s more than a dream, and in a growing gig economy worldwide, you can find a place in the creative industry on your own.